Lost and delayed luggage reimbursements

 Prepare for the Worst

 I prefer not to check bags, but with four kids sometimes the fear of baggage delays is outweighed by the hassle of getting everybody and everything through the airport.
 If you are checking bags, keep any valuables in your carryon as well as a change of clothes, medications and anything you absolutely need when you arrive.
 If you’re traveling with young kids, this may mean packing swimsuits, diapers, or baby food in your carryon.
+Be sure to save all your boarding passes and baggage claim checks until you have secured your luggage since you may be asked to submit these with your baggage reimbursement claim.

 File a Claim Immediately